Questions & Answers

 In addition, The Hermes Standard forms the base for continuous tracing of boards throughout a SMT line.
 Thereby, it provides the essential backbone of any Industry 4.0 solution and the feature set can be enriched over time.

-For equipment not supporting The Hermes Standard the integration into lines with equipment supporting it is possible.
-In this case relevant data may have to be recovered again after equipment without The Hermes Standard onboard to leverage the benefits provided by The Hermes Standard.
+Running both equipment supporting The Hermes Standard (IPC-HERMES-9852) and equipment not doing so in one line is possible.
+However, the full benefit may not unfold because relevant data may have to be recovered again after equipment without The Hermes Standard onboard to leverage the benefits provided by The Hermes Standard.

 Any SMT equipment supplier who wants to contribute to the further evolution of The Hermes Standard is welcome to join upcoming meetings of The Hermes Initiative.
 For suppliers that don´t want to spend the effort to shape the standardization the pure implementation based on the specifications published by the initiative is possible without any license fee to be paid.

 The Hermes Standard (IPC-HERMES-9852) drives the horizontal integration along the SMT line.
 IPC CFX complements this by providing a powerful standard for connecting vertically from the SMT line to an MES.
 Combining both in a joint production scenario is easy, practical capability proven, and further integration guaranteed by the close cooperation of the respective standardization bodies.